Statement from MLA Neufeld on In-Home Hospice Care

-Full debate on budget 2026
+Full Debate on Budget 2026

 Budget 2026 hits British Columbians hard with a $13.3 billion deficit and $500 million in new PST taxes on various professional services.
 One of these professional services that are to be taxed more is security!
 Small businesses in Abbotsford are already dealing with crime and disorder.
 Now this government is forcing them to pay more for their safety?